 Gig economy work relies heavily on temporary and flexible freelance work.
 Professionals looking to earn some extra money or practice their skills are the best candidates for gig positions.
-The best part about many gig economy opportunities is that they can be done online from home or within a close range to your current residence.
+The best part about many gig economy opportunities is that they can be done online from home or within a close range of your current residence.
 So, how exactly do you find open gig positions quickly?
-There’s plenty of apps out there that offer shifts and odd jobs, but we’ve created a list of the best gig apps to make the job hunt a little easier.
+There are plenty of apps out there that offer shifts and odd jobs, but we’ve created a list of the best gig apps to make the job hunt a little easier.

 11 Best Gig Economy Apps for Extra Cash

 We’ve researched the most popular gig economy apps around and created a cohesive list of the best gig apps to help you earn a little extra cash.
 From rideshare apps to skilled labor openings, check out our analysis below.